 The larynx serves several crucial functions for normal swallowing (See diagram).

 First, it protects the air passages from food by sensing its presence and instantly closing off the upper airway.
 Second, the muscles around the larynx move the upper air passage up and away from the esophagus (which pushes food to the stomach) to further prevent the problem.
 Finally, the larynx houses the vocal cords (voice box) that close tightly to further prevent food passage.

-Until now, there have been few options to reverse swallowing difficulties associated with stroke.
+Until now, there have been few options available to reverse swallowing difficulties associated with stroke.
 Treatment has been limited to bypassing food intake through the mouth, and feeding through a tube in the stomach, called a gastrostomy tube.
-Unfortunately, in addition to severe interruption of normal eating, this does not reduce the chances of life-threatening lung infections (such as aspiration pneumonia).
+Unfortunately, in addition to severe interruption of normal eating, this does not reduce the chances of life-threatening lung infections.

 At the Institute for Advanced Reconstruction, our specialists offer a ground-breaking procedure to stroke victims.
 This procedure transplants nerves to restore function to the portions of the larynx that are not working properly.
 Sometimes, the surgery also involves re-positioning the larynx further away from the esophagus.
 The benefit of the surgery is to re-establish the crucial swallowing functions of the larynx and allow the affected person to eat normally once again.
 By correcting the swallowing disorder, the person resumes a higher quality of life by returning to an oral diet rather than a feeding tube for nutritional requirements, and has reduced chances of dying from dangerous lung infections.